nithinivi/pro-slang/README.md

 # Acknowledgement

-- This port inspired was by my Guru @praseedpai
+- This was motivated and influenced by the guidance of my guru [Praseed Pai](https://github.com/praseedpai)
-- Knowledge to port from pascal to java where largely from  https://github.com/sinsinan/fslang by @sinsinan
+- Knowledge to port from pascal to java where largely from  https://github.com/sinsinan/fslang by [sinsinan](https://github.com/sinsinan)